Hofi2010/HelpToSee/README.md

 ![Architecture](https://github.com/Hofi2010/HelpToSee/raw/master/HelpToSeeArchitecture.001.jpeg)

-# Hardware Setup
+## Hardware Setup
 Below the hardware setup I used.
 One Raspberry Pi 3, powered by a battery pack.
 A Raspberry Pi Camera attached in the front and trigger button in the back.
-Whenever the user presses the button an image is taken and copied to AWS S3.
+Whenever the user presses the button an image is taken and uploaded to AWS S3.
+AWS Rekognition service analyses the images and sends back the labels and face ids.
+The raspberry pi outputs the labels and person names via the headphones in my setup to the user.

 ![Prototype](https://github.com/Hofi2010/HelpToSee/raw/master/HelpToSee-Prototype.JPG)

+This setup can be helpful for people with visual impairements.
+I debated an iphone app, but a physical button as a trigger and a simple self contained device such as the raspberry pi will be much easier for a visual impaired person.

-# Raspberry PI Preperation
+## Raspberry PI Preperation
 In order to run the software install the following components:
 1. Pyhtion 2.7
 2. AWS CLI